Come and explore our Casket of Jewels!

 We sometimes hold special services and events which mean that we have to restrict access to the New Cathedral and/or the Ruins.
 To avoid disappointment, please check the day you wish to visit on the Calendar page of this website or call +44 (0)24 7652 1210.

-We also have a gift shop located in the base of the Cathedral Tower, so once you’ve climbed all 180 plus steps and taken in the magnificent views, why not treat yourself to a little something from the Tower Gift Shop?
+We also have a gift shop located in the base of the Cathedral Tower, so once you’ve climbed all 180 plus steps and taken in the magnificent views, why not treat yourself to a little something?
 We’ve a range of Blitz themed items, retro toys, sweets, general Cathedral souvenirs, and even a squirrel shaped item or two!

 Tickets for concerts and events can also be purchased at both retail outlets, dependent upon availability.
 See What’s On for more information about forthcoming events.